 A recent study of 87 cancer-free BRCA1/2 positive women found a 59% uptake of RRS with a median follow-up time to RRS of 4.8 months (median time to RRM=7.5 months; median time to RRSO=4.7 months; total follow-up time=30.4 months) (18).

 Women are opting for early bilateral RRSO as a combined measure to reduce both breast and ovarian cancer risk, since many studies containing retrospective data have demonstrated an association between RRSO and BC risk reduction (20–22, 8).
 However, a prospective study by Heemskerk-Gerritsen et al. found no evidence of a short term protective effect on breast cancer risk after RRSO in BRCA1/2 path_variant carriers (23).
-Additionally, Kotosopoulos et al. found no effect of RRSO in the prevention of premenopausal BC in BRCA1 path_variant carriers (24).

 In the present study we summarize the uptake, timing and effectiveness of RRM and bilateral RRSO in a large cohort of women with high lifetime risks of breast and ovarian cancer who were unaffected by either cancer at positive GT for a BRCA1/2 path_variant in the northwest of England.